• Skip to main content

 ½ teaspoon chili powder, ½ teaspoon garam masala, ½ teaspoon garlic powder, ½ teaspoon salt

-• Heat up a tablespoon or so of neutral oil in a non-stick pan or cast-iron skillet.
-Once pan is heated, add in onion and saute for 3-4 minutes until translucent.
-Next, add in garlic and saute for another minute.
+• Heat up a tablespoon of neutral oil in a non-stick pan or cast-iron skillet.
+Once the pan is heated, add in onion and saute for 3-4 minutes until translucent.

 1 medium red onion, 3 cloves garlic